'Pawn Sacrifice' film captures chess drama of Fischer-Spassky face-off

 "As driven as he was to win, he loved the game so much that he couldn't help smile and appreciate the exquisiteness of what Fischer did to him," said Schreiber.

-Zwick said audiences should not be intimidated if they don't know a pawn sacrifice, a Sicilian defense or any other move.
+Zwick said audiences should not be intimidated if they don't know a pawn sacrifice, a Sicilian defence or any other move.

 Chess, he has discovered, "tends to be about the dominance of one personality by another."